cscart/docs/user_guide/settings/appearance.rst

 * **Default image previewer**—select one of the supported image previewers.

 * **Product detailed page view**—choose a template for the default product details page view.
-If necessary, the view can be set up separately for every product details page or a category of products.
+If necessary, the view can be set up separately for every product details page or a category of products in the **Layouts** tab.

 * **Display product details in tabs**—if you enable this setting, product details (description, features and so on) will be arranged in multiple tabs.